The Piano Lesson (1995 film)

-The Piano Lesson is a 1995 American television film based on the play The Piano Lesson by August Wilson.
-Produced by Hallmark Hall of Fame, the film originally aired on CBS on February 5, 1995.
-Directed by Lloyd Richards, the film stars Charles S. Dutton and Alfre Woodard, and relies on most of its cast from the original Broadway production.
+The Piano Lesson is a 1995 American drama television film directed by Lloyd Richards and written by August Wilson, based on his 1987 play of the same name.
+The film stars Charles S. Dutton and Alfre Woodard, and relies on most of its cast from the original Broadway production.
+The film originally aired on CBS on February 5, 1995, as an episode of Hallmark Hall of Fame.

-On September 30, 2020, it was announced that Denzel Washington is planning a new film adaptation for Netflix.
-Filming is expected to begin Summer 2021 in Pittsburgh.
+It received widespread critical acclaim, and won a 1995 Peabody Award.
+The film earned nine nominations at the 47th Primetime Emmy Awards, with Wilson earning multiple nominations including one for Outstanding Made for Television Movie.
+Dutton and Woodard also earned nominations for Outstanding Lead Actor in a Miniseries or a Special and Lead Actress in a Miniseries or a Special, with Dutton also receiving a nomination at the 53rd Golden Globe Awards for his performance.
+Woodard was awarded Outstanding Performance by a Female Actor in a Miniseries or Television Movie at the 2nd Screen Actors Guild Awards.

 Plot

-Boy Willie (Charles S. Dutton) and his friend Lymon (Courtney B. Vance) travel from Mississippi to Pittsburgh, where he wishes his sister Berniece (Alfre Woodard) will give him the family's heirloom piano so that he can sell it to buy land from Mr. Sutter (Tim Hartman), a descendant of the family that once owned Willie's own ancestors as slaves.
-The piano itself had at one time belonged to the wife of the original Sutter, the white former owner of their family... and decades earlier, Berniece and Boy Willie's grandfather had, at the slave master's instructions, carved the black family's African tribal history and American slave history into the piano's surface.
+In 1936, Boy Willie and his friend Lymon travel from Mississippi to Pittsburgh, where he wishes his sister Berniece will give him the family's heirloom piano so that he can sell it to buy land from Mr. Sutter, a descendant of the family that once owned Willie's own ancestors as slaves.
+The piano itself had at one time belonged to the wife of the original Sutter, the white former owner of their family.
+Decades earlier, Berniece and Boy Willie's grandfather had, at the slave master's instructions, carved the black family's African tribal history and American slave history into the piano's surface.

-When Boy Willie arrives, his Uncle Doaker (Carl Gordon) tells Willie that Berniece won't part with the piano.
-Berniece's boyfriend Avery (Tommy Hollis) and her Uncle Wining Boy (Lou Myers) also attempt for reasons of their own to get Berniece to sell.
+When Boy Willie arrives, his Uncle Doaker tells Willie that Berniece won't part with the piano.
+Berniece's non-boyfriend Avery and her Uncle Wining Boy also attempt for reasons of their own to get Berniece to sell.
 As selling the piano would be like turning her back on their people and their past, Berniece continues to refuse.